Barn-Raiser/project-planning/contracts/createSupporter_JSON_Contract.md

 ## Request
 To: `https://barn-raiser-be.herokuapp.com/graphql`

+Creates a supporter record for a specific need.

 Notes:
 * Need input should be the ID of an existing need
 * Name, email, and need are all required fields